Nonasymptotic noisy lossy source coding: Introduction

 where the infimum is over all encoders $\mathsf f \colon \mathcal X \mapsto \left\{1, \ldots, M \right\}$ and all decoders $\mathsf c \colon \left\{1, \ldots, M \right\} \mapsto \widehat {\mathcal M}$, and $\mathcal X$ and $\widehat {\mathcal M}$ are the alphabets of the channel output and the decoder output, respectively.
 It is important to note that the choice of the mean-squared error distortion is crucial for the validity of the additive decomposition in \eqref{Dstarmse}.
-For vector quantization of a Gaussian signal corrupted by an additive independent Gaussian noise under weighted squared error distortion measure, Ayanoglu \cite{ayanoglu1990quantizationnoisy} found explicit expressions for the optimum quantization rule.
-Wolf and Ziv's result was extended to waveform vector quantization under weighted quadratic distortion measures and to autoregressive vector quantization under the Itakura-Saito distortion measure by Ephraim and Gray \cite{ephraim1988unified}, and by Fisher, Gibson and Koo \cite{fischer1990estimation}, who studied a model in which both encoder and decoder have access to the history of their past input and output blocks, allowing exploitation of inter-block dependence.
+For vector quantization of a Gaussian signal corrupted by an additive independent Gaussian noise under weighted squared error distortion measure, Ayano\u{g}lu \cite{ayanoglu1990quantizationnoisy} found explicit expressions for the optimum quantization rule.
+Wolf and Ziv's result in \eqref{Dstarmse} was extended to waveform vector quantization under weighted quadratic distortion measures and to autoregressive vector quantization under the Itakura-Saito distortion measure by Ephraim and Gray \cite{ephraim1988unified}, and by Fisher el al. \cite{fischer1990estimation}, who studied a model in which both encoder and decoder have access to the history of their past input and output blocks, allowing exploitation of inter-block dependence.
 Thus, the cascade of the optimal estimator followed by the optimal compressor achieves the minimum average distortion in those settings as well.

+For lossy compression of a discrete memoryless source (DMS) corrupted by discrete memoryless noise, Weissman and Merhav \cite{weissman2002tradeoffs,weissman2002limited} studied the best attainable tradeoff between the exponential rates of decay of the probabilities that the codeword length and the cumulative distortion exceeds respective thresholds \cite{weissman2002tradeoffs} and proposed a sequential coding scheme for sequential compression of a source sequence corrupted by noise \cite{weissman2002limited}.
+The findings in \cite{weissman2002tradeoffs} imply, in particular, that the noisy excess-distortion exponent cannot be obtained from that of a clean surrogate source.
+Weissman \cite{weissman2004universally} went on to study universally attainable error exponents in noisy source coding.